GoogleFeud/ts-macros/README.md

 }
 ```

-### Expressions / Expression statements
+### Hygiene

+The macros are **always** hygienic!

 Javascript has 3 main constructs: `Expression`, `ExpressionStatement` and `Statement`.
 Macro calls can never be `Statement`s, but:

-**If a macro call is a `ExpressionStatement`, then it's going to get "flattened" - the macro call will literally be replaced by the macro body.**
+**If a macro call is a `ExpressionStatement`, then it's going to get "flattened" - the macro call will literally be replaced by the macro body, but all the new declared variables will have their names changed to a unique name.**

 ```ts
 function $map(arr, cb) {
    const array = arr;